kewilliams86/CSC-450/README.md

 Eric and Kevin are developing a tool to identify the content of cancer related literature using machine learning.

-The project uses Python to perform text mining of relavent literature and extract supplemental and descriptor terms publicly available on PubMed.
-Data from Pubtator will also be used as it already identifies terms in literature beyond the scope available from PubMed.
+The project uses Python to perform text mining of relavent literature and to extract supplemental and descriptor terms publicly available on PubMed.
+Classifications determined by Pubtator will also be used as it already identifies terms in literature beyond the scope available from PubMed.
 Various forms of natural language processesing, such as stemming, lemmatization, stop word removal, etc, will be performed on the data set to determine optimal efficacy of text manipulation for concept identification.